 Playing the Build & Adjustments

-Now that you have the base “power level” of your 6 set and gems, let’s take a short time to review How to Play the Build.
-Here’s some basic tips for playing Raekor’s Legacy to help you as you progress into higher difficulties.
-It’s by no means comprehensive, but helpful.
+Here’s some really basic tips for playing Immortal King’s Call to help you as you progress into higher difficulties.
+It’s by no means comprehensive, but still helpful.

 Here we discuss Playstyle Notes and build Build Adjustments.

 Since we are going for a Whirlwind build, there’s really not much nuance to the IKWW setup.
 Simply spin to win.
 More experienced players can tweak their build on the fly to maximize farming speed in relation to their goals.
 These WW builds are mostly stat simulators most of the time – its YOUR evolutions that help you along (of which I note in the next segment).